Featured Image Via: Aquaone Betta Trio

 Bettas need at least 2.5 gallons of tank space, and 5 gallons or more is even better.
 It’s much harder to maintain a healthy and safe environment in a smaller tank, and despite what many pet store employees will tell you, Bettas need room to swim.

 The next thing you need to consider is what type of divider you want to use.
-There are a range of options in pet stores and online, or you can make a DIY tank divider yourself.
+There is a range of options in pet stores and online, or you can make a DIY tank divider yourself.

 Check out this video for instructions on building a simple tank divider out of craft mesh and binder clips: